 Failure to Launch Syndrome (FLS) is when young adults either are unwilling or incapable of leaving their home and being self-sufficient or independent in the world.
 These young adults who are living at home with their parents struggle to get a job, go to college, or have adult relationships.

-Mental Health and Failure to Launch Syndrome
+Mental Health and Adult Child Syndrome

 Often, young adults with failure to launch syndrome have underlying mental health issues that make leaving home, dealing with failure, frustration, and stress a challenge.